Big tree, tiny apartment: can this relationship be saved?

 The solution?
 I stopped by my neighborhood florist to buy a leaf or two instead of an enormous place.
 Turns out that’s all you need to introduce a bit of the tropics into your home:

-Photographs by Erin Boyle.
+Photography by Erin Boyle.

-If you haven’t explored the tropics lately, it’s likely you’ve seen Monstera deliciosa more often in offices and homes with impressive plant collections.
+Above: If you haven’t explored the tropics lately, it’s likely you’ve seen Monstera deliciosa more often in offices and homes with impressive plant collections.
 The plant has been creeping into interior design styling with increased regularity and while I don’t think it’ll edge out the Fiddle Leaf Fig in the race for most coveted houseplant, it’s a contender.
-The large glossy leaves are deeply lobed with elongated holes, and they make impressive additions to rooms that need greenery.
+Its large glossy leaves are deeply lobed with elongated holes, and they make impressive additions to rooms that need greenery.